 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Much earlier, his decision to move to Hampshire, after becoming frustrated with a lack of opportunities at Kent and Surrey, where he made just one appearance in the strong Championship-winning side of 2002, seemed to provide just the spark he needed.
-By 2007 Carberry, a talented left-handed opening batsman, finally appeared to have settled into his south-coast home, scoring 1,000 runs in the Championship, a performance that earned him a call-up to the England Lions tour of India in early 2008 where he scored two hundreds and was also one of three centurions in the Lions' game against New Zealand in May 2008.
+He began in county cricket at Kent, and then Surrey but became frustrated with a lack of opportunity and moved to Hampshire in 2006.
+The move did the trick and he made over 1000 first-class runs in a season for first time in 2007, a performance that earned him a call-up to the England Lions tour of India in early 2008 where he scored two hundreds and was also one of three centurions in the Lions' game against New Zealand in May 2008.

 NBC Denis Compton Award 1999

 NBC Denis Compton Award 2000

 As South Africa's slump gets deeper after the triangular series exit, ESPNcricinfo looks at three areas that need special focus and could possibly salvage them

 He understands the Indian mentality better and doesn't have to deal with star players on the wane